 To listen to Internet Radio stations:

 From the Internet Radio bookshelf, use the keys 4 and 6 to navigate between playlists or select the option “Search on Ootunes”, then press the Confirm key to select a playlist or the search option.
 If you have selected the “Search on Ootunes” option, press the 4 and 6 keys to search by categories or press the “Search” item to enter search keywords, then press the Confirm key to be directed to the results list.
 If you have selected the HumanWare playlist or any other playlist, you are headed directly to the results list.
 Navigate through the radio stations using keys 4 and 6.
 The number of the current station will be announced, followed by its name.
 Skip back or forward 10 items while holding the 4 and 6 keys.
+If more than 100 results are present, use the Next page button, that you will find at the end of the list, to go to the next results.

 The Go To key can be used to go directly to a specific station.
 Press the Go to key until you hear “Go to station”.
 Enter the desired station number, followed by Confirm to navigate to the station.